Less-Than-Perfect/CBC-Bit-Flipper-Perl5/README.md

 # CBC-Bit-Flipper-Perl5
 # Current Log
-I'm finally back.
-I hope to get somewhere with the code tonight.
-Wish me luck, Nobody.
+The program now succeeds on my local server!!!!

 # To-do
 - [x] Create some code that probably doesn't work
 - [x] Create a local (python/php) server to test against
 - [x] Create code with the basic function of attacking the final block
-- [ ] Add a loop to attack each block
+- [x] Add a loop to attack each block
+- [x] Comfirm a successful attack on local server
 - [ ] Comfirm a successful attack on a wargame/ctf
 - [ ] Add user friendliness
 - [ ] Add a specific Perl version